dfordivam/reflex-websocket-interface/README.md

 See the code in example folder for more details.

+1. Shared code

-1. Create a shared code which has the websocket message type using the package reflex-websocket-interface-shared
+   Create a shared code which has the websocket message type using the package reflex-websocket-interface-shared

    Define the types of all the requests and their corresponding responses.
    Also derive Generic instance  of all the individual request and response types.